 Now more than ever, it is important that state leaders hear your voice.
 TENT organizes the “All in for Advocacy” transgender lobby day during the Texas legislative session – this is a great way to join in the fight for equal protections for transgender Texans.
 Make sure to sign up to TENT’s mailing list for all the details!

-Arttitude is 501(c)(3) nonprofit organization that creates and supports platforms for LGBTQ+ people to represent their multiple and diverse identities, histories, and communities with the goal of inciting positive change and equality for all through the arts.
+Arttitude is 501(c)(3) nonprofit organization that creates and supports platforms for LGBTQIA+ people to represent their multiple and diverse identities, histories, and communities with the goal of inciting positive change and equality for all through the arts.

 Arttitude wishes to capture the narratives of marginalized communities in the form of artistic expression because it is these stories that highlight our diversity which will empower local, regional, national, and global organizations to make a positive transformation for the future.
 Arttitude is where the artistic community, academic researchers, and public and private advocacy organizations intersect with the goal of telling stories and inciting real and positive change for the future.